kangyu-california/PersistentWindows/README.md

 - Can be run as Windows startup job

 # Installation
-- Download latest zip file from https://github.com/kangyu-california/PersistentWindows/releases
+- Download latest PersistentWindows*.zip file from https://github.com/kangyu-california/PersistentWindows/releases
 - Unzip the file into any directory, do NOT choose C:\Program Files\ unless you want to run the program with admin privilege.
 - Optionally create a shortcut to PersistentWindows.exe in C:\Users\\<your_user_id>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup to automatically start the program when computer powers up.